Free trial.

 Effect Sequencer (cuelist): Sequence your lighting effects and activate them one at a time using a timer or a MIDI keyboard.
 In this case we'll sequence 3 scenes using 16 moving heads.
 The sequencer grid acts as the maestro telling which effect is active.
 You can modify it to activate the next effect at each music beat or any other event.
 Press CTRL+G to get an overview of all grids.

 Chase: Simple chase activating different fixtures at each step.
 Select the source and look at its x slider.
-You can try different shapes and by modifying its formula, you could advance the step at each music beat or wii remote movement etc...
+You can try different shapes and by modifying its formula, you could advance the step at each music beat or Wii remote movement etc...

-Video Mapping: A 80x12 RGB LED grid with 3 videos activated one at a time by a sequencer.
+Video Mapping: An 80x12 RGB LED grid with 3 videos activated one at a time by a sequencer.
 Go in the media manager (Ctrl-U) to select your video files.
 You can easily add more videos by duplicating one of the existing scenes and linking the grid's backgrounds to your new videos.
 As a bonus, if you put some good music on, the BeatMachine grid will generate effects based on the music attributes.

 LED Grid By Derek Parkins: A 7x7 LED grid showing multiple effects.
 Some are audio reactive and others have fixed parameters.
 A sequencer automatically activates the next effect on the music beats.